AriPal/articles/Readme.md

 ```

 As mentioned, to open the gateway to interact with MS Graph API we need an `access_token`.
 To get the access token, we must navigate to `authorizeEndpoint` with the query parameters defined in `queryParams` object.
 The authorization endpoint also needs a tenant id which can be found in MS graph context or the config object defind above.

-> According to the documentation and examples using Adal.js library, it seems that it is possible to get access token using the example shown above.
-That would be the easiest and most practical way of doing so by utilizing the library, however, I tried different approaches but could not get the access token and instead got id token.
-In order to access MS Graph API , an access token is required.
-After a couple of trials, I went with an approach which works, but I'm sure there are better ways of doing it.
-The best ways is of course to the the access token when running `aquireToken` method.

 ```ts
  let queryParams = {